SidraMasood98/Operators-and-BMI-calculator/README.md

 # operators-and-BMI-calculator in typescript and node js
-in this repository I have solved all operations and BMI calculations on typescript and js
+in this repository I have solved all operations and BMI calculations on typescript and node js